jmcnamara/XlsxWriter/dev/docs/source/tutorial01.rst

         ['Gym',    50],
     )

-To do that we start with a small program like the following:
+To do that we can start with a small program like the following:

 .. code-block:: python